 We’ve gathered up all the countries our ILP Volunteers live in (and some countries they like to vacation to) to give you the low-down on tipping.
 As a general rule when tipping applies, it’s for nicer restaurants/cafes, not really for your street food pretzel guy, like you'd probably assume.

 China: Tipping is NOT part of the culture here, so you are fine to just pay and leave at restaurants, and don’t need to tip waitstaff, taxis or local guides.
-More money for muslim noodles, right?
+More money for pulled noodles, right?

 Thailand: You don’t typically tip in Thailand either, but if your driver, masseuse, or local guide did a fabulous job, you can leave 20-30 baht.